 Note for families to book online: Children need their own ticket (free ticket, booking fee 2.50 euros) to enter the castle.
 Please take this into account when booking online.

-Visitors who are entitled to buy reduced tickets or have free admission (annual ticket etc.) are kindly requested to buy their tickets at the ticket centre.
+Visitors who are entitled to buy reduced tickets or have free admission (annual ticket, 14-day ticket, etc.) are kindly requested to buy their tickets at the ticket centre.
 Please expect considerable waiting times; it is also possible that a visit on the desired day is not possible at all.

 The validity of the annual season tickets and ‘Königsschlösser’ combination tickets will be extended as follows because of the COVID-19 closure:

 Annual tickets and combination tickets due to expire between 14.3. and 30.6.2020 will be extended until 30.12.2020.

 Annual tickets and combination tickets due to expire between 1.7.2020 and 13.3.2021 will be extended until 30.6.2021.